Cap-go/docs/self-hosted/auto-update/README.md

 ### Configuration

-You have to configure the plugin to use your own URL like that:
+You have to configure the plugin to use your URL like that:

 ```json
 {